ohhdanielson/Assessment_1/README.md

 # Assessment 1

-This python file contains a simple agent-based model (ABM) which has been builtup during the last 10 weeks.
+This python file contains a simple agent-based model (ABM) which has been builtup during the last 10 weeks of practical work.

 ## Getting Started